nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Description**

-The `Logic` component handles the execution of the user input. `Logic` parses the user input to decide the type of command to be executed.
+The `Logic` component handles the execution of the user input.
+It manages the parsing of the user input to decide the type of command to be executed.

 **Components**